albertyeh199909/Slack-imitation-group-project/seprinciples.md

 Comments:

+Comments are added in areas where functionality of code is unclear.
+This is generally recognised during the refactoring period.
+Whether or not comments need to be added is decided by whether or not they are any of the following:

 - If not self evident
 - If there are special cases to usage
 - All errors for function

+Docstrings were also implemented into all functions and classes, and some methods within the class for easier understanding of the functionalities within these functions etc. Docstrings follow a strict format of which includes Name, Description, Arguements, Return Values and Errors Raised.

 Code redesign: